SugieLab/MeDUsA/README.md

 6. Click the start button.

 Prediction will start immediately and predicted mask will be exported as tif files to the folder specified in step-2 and prediction result will be exported as csv file to the folder selected in step-3.<br><br>
-Prediction takes 50 seconds per sample on a typical desktop workstation (CPU: Intel Core i7 9800 X 3.8 GHz RAM: DDR4 128 GB).
+Prediction without output detection points takes 50 seconds per sample on a typical desktop workstation (CPU: Intel Core i7 9800 X 3.8 GHz RAM: DDR4 128 GB).

 ## Trouble shooting